How to spend one day in Salem Massachusetts: Best day trip from Boston

 This is also the perfect place to get more information about Salem and all the things to do in the area.

-The Visitors center is also the pickup location when taking the Salem Trolley tours, which I highly recommend.
+The Visitors Center is also the pickup location when taking the Salem Trolley tours, which I highly recommend.

-You can purchase tickets on the spot, and the Trolley can be used as a hop on hop off ride when visiting Salem.
+You can purchase tickets on the spot, and the Trolley can be used as a hop-on-hop-off ride when visiting Salem.

-The Salem Visitors center is run by the National Park Service, so make sure to bring along the kids Junior Ranger book to get stamped.
+The Salem Visitors Center is run by the National Park Service, so make sure to bring along the kid’s Junior Ranger book to get stamped.

-You can also pick up a Junior Ranger Book at the Visitors Center, or download one here for the kids to complete and get a Junior Ranger Badge.
+You can also pick up a Junior Ranger book at the Visitors Center, or download one here for the kids to complete and get a Junior Ranger Badge.

 Walk the Salem Heritage Trail